 At the peak of his success, Edgar Wallace was perhaps the most popular writer Britain has ever known; at the turn of the 1930s, it is said, he was the author of one in every four books read in this country.
-Books read, you will notice, not books sold, for Wallace was the king of the circulating libraries, but even so, his dominance of the market was such that it will probably never be equalled.
+Books read, you will notice, not books sold, for Wallace did better business in the circulating libraries than the shops, but even so, his dominance of the market was such that it will probably never be equalled.

 What was truly remarkable about his popularity was that of the 170-plus novels he wrote, most were stand-alone pieces; he didn’t rely on the continuing series or the recurring character.
 He didn’t even stay within the same genre; his speciality was crime, but he also produced science fiction, comedy and adventure tales.
 His name alone was the attraction.

-An exception to this was Sanders of the River, a collection of short stories that had all previously appeared in the Windsor magazine and that were published in volume form in 1911.
-It proved so successful that a further eleven books followed and, after Wallace’s death in 1932, the series was continued by Francis Gérard; there were also three movies to come, with Leslie Banks (1935) and then Richard Todd (1963-5) as Sanders.
+An exception to this was Sanders of the River, a collection of short stories that first appeared in the Windsor magazine and that were published in book form in 1911.
+The character proved so successful that a further eleven volumes followed and, after Wallace’s death in 1932, the series was continued by Francis Gérard; there were also three movies to come, with Leslie Banks (1935) and then Richard Todd (1963-5) as Sanders.

 Having lived most of his life in Africa, he ‘took native people seriously’.
 Or, to put it another way, he ‘was a man who knew the native; he thought like a native, and there were moments when he acted not unlike a barbarian’.
 His attitude is that if the Empire is a family, he’s acting in loco parentis: ‘I am as your father and mother,’ he often tells the villagers, and they in turn accept him as such.

 Actually, even by the standards of the time, he’s a bit too strict to be a father figure – maybe more of a headmaster, one who’s been in office long to have seen every schoolboy trick played by several generations and has developed a drily cynical sense of humour as a result.
-Admittedly, his powers go further than those of a regular headmaster: he does sometimes sentence men to be whipped, but he’s also liable to punish a troublesome local king by hanging him from a nearby gum-tree.
-But even in these circumstances, he maintains a level of decency and civilization: he executes people ‘very quickly so that they feel little pain’.
-And his approach is, we’re told, effective:
+Admittedly, his powers go further than those of a regular headmaster: he does sometimes sentence men to be whipped, but he’s also liable to punish a troublesome local king by hanging him from a nearby gum-tree, a practice that was seldom employed in public schools.
+But even when he’s executing people, he maintains a level of decency and civilization: he has them killed ‘very quickly so that they feel little pain’.
+And his less-than-liberal approach is, we’re told, effective:

 You may say of Sanders that he was a statesman, which means that he had no exaggerated opinion of the value of individual human life … Hesitation to act, delay in awarding punishment, either of these two things would have been mistaken for weakness amongst a people who had neither power to reason, nor will to excuse, nor any large charity.

 It obviously doesn’t need pointing out that the attitudes and actions of Sanders (and the narrator’s enthusiasm for those attitudes and actions) are not the kind of thing that would find favour in modern Britain.
-Whichever way you cut it, this is racist stuff, founded on an unquestioned assumption that there is a hierarchy of races and of cultures.
-And some might see the fact that Wallace has put all his very considerable story-telling talent into these tales as only aggravating the offence; as a collection of yarns, it’s so wonderfully readable.
-But beyond the immoral entertainment of the narrative, Sanders still has things to recommend it.
+Whichever way you cut it, this is shocking stuff, founded on an unquestioned assumption that there is a hierarchy of races and of cultures.
+And some might see the fact that Wallace has put all his considerable story-telling talent into these tales as only aggravating the offence; it’s such a wonderfully readable collection of yarns.
+But beyond the amoral entertainment of the narrative, Sanders still has things to recommend it.

 First, there’s the unvarnished account of imperialism.
 Wallace depicts the Empire in terms of naked power and greed.
 On one occasion, a military expedition to quell a rebellious village is clearly needed, but Sanders can’t persuade his superiors to authorize such an enterprise; until, that is, he discovers a gold deposit in the area – at which point, expense proves to be no object.